 Mount Nemo Conservation Area is a protected natural space where you can enjoy some fresh air relatively close to the city.
 On the outskirts of Burlington, Ontario, it’s a wonderful place to go for a hike for an hour or two on your own or bringing the whole family.
-Although there are a few slightly steeper sections here and there, it’s an easy short day hike.
-There are big rewards for very little effort.
+It’s definitely a kid-friendly hike in Ontario that’s fun for everyone.

 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.